Turn Me On (Sean Smith song): Release and reception

 The video was released by Dan Wootton of The Sun, as an exclusive through his Facebook page, on 16 September 2016.

 An Andy Sikorski remix video was released on 23 September 2016.

 The Daily Express headline read "Remember X Factor's Same Difference?
 Bizarre S&M, threesomes and gay kiss in new video".

 Jonathan Currinn on his site Critic Jonni commented "The party is in full swing, though.
 Strip poker definitely gives us something to watch, and of course, see all the fitness Sean Smith has been up to recently.
 Not only that but there are half-naked girls having a pillow fight on the bed, as well as the passing of the strawberry.
 Kudos for having a guy pass the strawberry to another guy rather than it all being guy-girl action."

-CelebMix quoted "In the 'Turn Me On' video, Sean throws a party with a group of friends.
-He also plays a daring game of strip poker and there's a brilliant dance routine which was choreographed by Scott Norton.
-The fun video complements Sean's catchy new single perfectly."

 Digital Spy led with the headline "Remember Same Difference?
 Well, Sean has got a sexed-up new solo single and music video".

 OK Magazine led with the headline "Same Difference's Sean Smith ditches family-friendly image in raunchy comeback music video".